-Loss on debt extinguishment.
-We recorded a loss on debt extinguishment of \$115.5 million during the six months ended June 30, 2021, primarily due to the redemption of 2.875% Euro Senior Notes due 2026 and the 5.375% Senior Notes due 2027.
-During the six months ended June 30, 2020, we recorded a loss on debt extinguishment of \$8.3 million due to the redemption of the remaining balance of the 5.375% Senior Notes due 2022 and termination of 364-day term loan facilities
+Gain or Loss on debt extinguishment.
+We recorded a loss on debt extinguishment of \$115.3 million during the nine months ended September 30, 2021, primarily due to the redemption of 2.875% Euro Senior Notes due 2026 and the 5.375% Senior Notes due 2027.
+During the nine months ended September 30, 2020, we recorded a loss on debt extinguishment of \$101.8 million due to the redemption of 2.875% Euro Senior Notes due 2024, 5.875% Senior Notes due 2026 and the remaining balance of the 5.375% Senior Notes due 2022, as well as the termination of 364-day term loan facilities.

 Income Taxes.
 We operate as a REIT for U.S. federal income tax purposes.
 As a REIT, we are generally not subject to U.S. federal income taxes on our taxable income distributed to stockholders.
 We intend to distribute or have distributed the entire taxable income generated by the operations of our REIT and QRSs for the tax years ending December 31, 2021 and 2020, respectively.
-As such, other than tax on built-in-gains recognized, state income taxes, and foreign income and withholding taxes, as applicable, no provision for income taxes has been included for the REIT and QRSs in the accompanying condensed consolidated financial statements for the six months ended June 30, 2021 and 2020.
+As such, other than tax on built-in-gains recognized, state income taxes and foreign income and withholding taxes, as applicable, no provision for income taxes has been included for the REIT and QRSs in the accompanying condensed consolidated financial statements for the nine months ended September 30, 2021 and 2020.